orebenson/pixel_patches/dev_notes.md

 ### How to spread
 - create tiktok + instagram account
     - post daily/weekly patches (can be a video of patch being created)

+- monthly vote for new colour to be added to palette
+- create a user feedback form?
+- share button to share to social media